 ** Suggested annual contribution to club’s non-profit RI’s worldwide fund.

-Other member expenses include: Tuesday meal/room rent charge of $12/week; weekly “Brag for a Buck”; ad hoc PPRC project contributions.
+Other member expenses include: A nominal $10 each week to help defray the cost of breakfast; weekly “Brag for a Buck”; ad hoc PPRC project contributions.